Skip to Content

 Cardamom: this is one of the best low histamine spices you can add to your pantry, as it’s both a natural antihistamine and it tastes fantastic.
 If you’ve never had it, cardamom tastes lightly citrusy and floral, a bit like coriander seed.

 Vanilla Powder: this adds a mild sense of sweetness and complexity to the latte, without the need for any extra sugar, if used.
-Vanilla also does a great job at complementing almost any other flavor you’d like to add.
+Vanilla also does a great job at complementing almost any other flavor, like how it makes up for the lack of alcohol in my mint julep mocktail.

 Honey: there are a multitude of low histamine sweeteners you can use in hot drinks, but by far my favorite is manuka honey.
 Not only is it great for the digestive system, but manuka honey has been proven to lessen allergy symptoms, like those of histamine intolerance.